RTippin/messenger/docs/Composer.md

 ---

 ## Overwriting Presence Event classes and data
-- You will need to create a simple class that extends our abstract [MessengerBroadcast][link-messenger-broadcast] class.
+- You will need to create a simple class that extends the [MessengerBroadcast][link-messenger-broadcast] class.
 - Set the name for the event, usually prefixed with `client-` to emulate a client event that your frontend will `listenForWhisper`.
-- Once created, you will register it with our [PresenceEvents][link-presence-events] support class.
+- Once created, you will register it with the [PresenceEvents][link-presence-events] support class.
 - Overwriting the data only requires you to set a new closure for each client event you choose.

 #### New Classes